Learn how to successfully configure Cloud Analytics with Kafka® via the OVHcloud Control Panel.

 Step 4: Node type and cluster sizing

 You can increase the number of nodes and choose the node template in this step.
-The minimum and maximum amount of nodes depends on the solution chosen in step 2.
+The minimum and maximum number of nodes depends on the solution chosen in step 2.

-Please visit the capabilities page for detailed information on hardware resources and other properties of the database installation.
+Please visit the capabilities page for detailed information on hardware resources and other properties of the engine installation.

 Take note of the pricing information.